© 2025 KPCW

 The Utah Property Rights Ombudsman issues opinions as a means of resolving land use disputes statewide.

-Park City resident Bob Theobald recently asked the ombudsman to investigate his neighbors who he claims are violating local development rules by building in sensitive wetlands near McLeod Creek.
+Park City resident Bob Theobald recently asked the ombudsman to investigate his neighbors he claims are violating local development rules by building in sensitive wetlands near McLeod Creek.

-This year Theobald unsuccessfully appealed a Park City Planning Commision decision that allows his neighbors, the Carahers, to shift the building pad on their Park Meadows property.
+This year Theobald unsuccessfully appealed a Park City Planning Commission decision that allows his neighbors, the Carahers, to shift the building pad on their Park Meadows property.
 A building pad is the area where structures like a home or shed can be built.

 Theobald is suing Park City government and his neighbors Sarah and Gerry Hall, who belong in the same HOA as the Carahers.
 Sarah Hall is the chair of the Park City Planning Commission.